European HealthTech Market Map 2023

 There were several companies we identified as market leaders which we have included in the market map for completeness though these did not meet all of the criteria listed above.

-We partnered with Dealroom as our main database provider and utilized information from Beauhurst and Crunchbase to generate a list of these companies.
-Data was collected from 01/09/22 to 8/09/22.
+Dealroom was our main database provider with additional information from Beauhurst and Crunchbase.
+Data was collected in October 2023.
 Following this, we examined each company in turn and applied exclusion criteria to focus in on companies where software was the driver of their business.

 We then allocated these companies to a taxonomy based on our 2021 analysis and expanded out areas that were over-represented.
 Within these groups, we tried to subgroup companies operating in a similar space together to better outline the different product areas.
 Where companies could have existed in multiple areas, we used our best judgement based on available information.
 All information for categorisation was collected from websites, supplemented with knowledge within the team.

-If you think you should be included on this map or would like to update the information shown, then please fill in the form below.
+If you think you should be included on this map or would like to update the information shown, then please fill in the form here.

 Exclusion criteria: online pharmacies, prescription management companies, supply chain/procurement companies, exclusively marketing or financial products for healthcare, COVID-19 testing companies, robotic surgery companies, insurance tech companies, employee benefits marketplaces, cannabis companies, industrial workplace risk management, agri-tech, veterinary tech, non informatics-based diagnostics/assays, cosmetics, supplement companies, personal trainer focused companies, devices (without user external connectivity (software in medical device), that are implantable, that are not readily mobile (new scanners etc.)), developers/tools for the development of digital health products, assay-based pathogen diagnostics, 3D printed prosthetics, therapeutic companies where software is not the core differentiator